dhlab-basel/Salsah/documentation/guidelines/_sources/rst/app/view/documentation/index.rst.txt

 Documentation
 -------------

-The documentation route is at the moment just an iFrame solution with these documentation files.
+The documentation route is at the moment just an iFrame solution with this documentation.
 For the future we want to implement a wiki page or something similar.